justiceadamsUNI/Klein-Compiler/README.md

 	/implementation.
 You'll notice Compiler.cpp, BuildTokens.cpp,
 	PrintASTNodeTree.cpp, ProgramValidator.cpp, and SemanticValidator.cpp
 	in the src/ directory.
 They serve separate purposes and are thus separated.
-Compiler.cpp will be our final cpp class containing all other objects that creates a TM file, BuildTokens.cpp prints the tokens of a valid Klein file to the screen, PrintASTNodeTree.cpp prints a formatted listing of tree nodes of the klein program, ProgramValidator.cpp parses the klein program and outputs if it is valid or not, and SemanticValidator.cpp
+Compiler.cpp is our final cpp class containing all other objects and creates a TM file, BuildTokens.cpp prints the tokens of a valid Klein file to the screen, PrintASTNodeTree.cpp prints a formatted listing of tree nodes of the klein program, ProgramValidator.cpp parses the klein program and outputs if it is valid or not, and SemanticValidator.cpp